mape2k/docs/content/guides/production-ready-automation/Quick-Start.md

 - Runs the `vagrant scp` command to copy the network automation into the simulation.

 {{< notice note>}}
+The order in which devices are started is critical to proper functioning of the lab environment.
+If the oob-server and oob-switch are not online before the network, out of band management network DHCP will fail.

 To control which nodes start and in which order, and to save CPU and memory resources, you can run the simulation manually.
 Refer to {{<link text="Run the Production Ready Automation" title="Run Production Ready Automation" >}}.
 {{< /notice >}}